ICAPE Conference Preliminary Program, January 5-6, 2020, University of San Diego

 - Emily Ann Adams, North Central College: Evaluating the progress education reforms toward human capital development in China.

-5E Poverty, inequality and housing
+5E Poverty, inequality and housing, KIPJ Room G (1st floor)

 - Erdogan Bakir, Bucknell University: chair